Intra-Cytoplasmic Sperm Injection (ICSI)

-Next morning the eggs are inspected for signs of fertilization.
-Those eggs that have normal fertilization are cultured in the laboratory for another 24 – 48 hours.
+Next morning the eggs are inspected for signs of fertilisation.
+Those eggs that have normal fertilisation are cultured in the laboratory for another 24 – 48 hours.
 The development of the embryos is monitored and the patients kept advised of their progress.

 Our fertility specialist performs the embryo transfer procedure.
 The selected embryos are introduced, through a fine catheter, into the woman’s uterus.
 Typically 2-3 embryos are transferred depending on the patient’s circumstances and in consultation with the patient.
 The embryo transfer procedure takes no more than half an hour and few women experience any discomfort.

 The spare embryos are then assessed in terms of their suitability to be cryopreserved for use, by the couple, in future cycles.